cgobat/dark-GRBs/README.md

 - Both tools have been updated to include GUI-based filesystem interaction and configuration.

-Track progress on this project's [board](https://github.com/cgobat/dark-GRBs/projects/1). (no longer up-to-date)
+Track progress on this project's [board](https://github.com/cgobat/dark-GRBs/projects/1). (no longer current)